 16th June to 14th March inclusive.

 No night fishing after midnight on lower stretch downstream of the bridge.
-No audible alarms are permitted on this stretch.
-Pegs 67 and 68 must be vacated by 9:30pm.
+No audible alarms are permitted on the lower stretch.
+Dawn until midnight except Pegs 67 and 68 must be vacated by 9:30pm.